 In early 1932 his address was Lena Gardens, Hammersmith, W6.
 Not much later he shifted again, this time to Sutherland Place (or Terrace), SW1.
 Sadly that was to be his penultimate move.

 On 10 August that year Chris Byrne took seriously ill.
-Brought to hospital on the Fulham Road, his condition – a bleeding ulcer – caused such concern that his family in East Wall was immediately wired with the bad news.
+Brought to a hospital on the Fulham Road, his condition – a bleeding ulcer – caused such concern that his family in East Wall was immediately wired with the bad news.

 It is touching to read that one of his brothers, Thomas, travelled over the following day and remained with Chris as he lay in hospital.
 But nothing could be done to save the younger Byrne and he passed away on the 17th.
 Five days later Thomas attended the burial of his kid brother in the private grave he’d purchased – plot 5202, St Mary’s Catholic Cemetery, Kensal Green, NW10.